seek4science/seek/tech/install.md

 These steps describe how to install SEEK directly on the machine (_bare-metal_).

-For how to install and run using Docker, which in many cases is simpler and quicker, please read the [Docker Compose guide](docker/docker-compose.html).
+Docker is also supported, which in many cases is simpler and quicker, please read the [Docker Compose guide](docker/docker-compose.html).

 If you have installed SEEK, please take a moment to fill out our very short,optional [SEEK Registration